Stop Picking on the Hasidim

 In the marketplace of ideas, cultural contributions from these most visible Jews should be cherished and protected as a national resource.
 In these communities, young men are expected to dedicate their post-high school years to studying at Kollelim, yeshivas of higher learning, where they pour over the ancient texts from morning until night.
 The purpose of this higher education model isn’t to obtain a degree but to engage in study for its own sake.

 At the heart of the yeshiva pedagogy is the idea that Torah study is the channel through which humanity connects with the Infinite One.
 The 2,711 page Talmud is replete with teachings regarding the necessity for education to lead to social activism.
-The founder of the Hasidic movement, the “Baal Shem Tov,” famously taught how the academic study of Torah must bring about what rock-star Perry Farrel recently called, “a change of consciousness and a transformation in daily living.”
-As Martin Luther King, Jr., once said, “Intelligence plus character — that is the goal of true education.”
+The founder of the Hasidic movement, the “Baal Shem Tov,” famously taught how the academic study of Torah must bring about what rock star Perry Farrell recently called, “a change of consciousness and a transformation in daily living.”
+As Martin Luther King, Jr. once said, “Intelligence plus character — that is the goal of true education.”

 When we judge those who wear black and white through a black and white lens, we obscure the color of healthy multiculturalism.
 Perhaps if we open up to the people and books of the “People of the Book,” we’ll stop judging the Orthodox communities by their proverbial covers.